-Recommendation Priority Level Implementation Lead First Steps Improve coordination with local leaders and elected officials High CTRTAG Director Identify relevant points of contact from each city and county in the CTCOG region that should receive public transportation information and requests. - Modify CTRTAG meeting agendas to feature a rotating Local Agency Update item that allows for staff from a different city or county each meeting to provide an update on public transportation needs and efforts.
+Recommendation Priority Level Implementation Lead First Steps Improve coordination with local leaders and elected officials High CTRTAG Director - Identify relevant points of contact from each city and county in the CTCOG region that should receive public transportation information and requests. - Modify CTRTAG meeting agendas to feature a rotating Local Agency Update item that allows for staff from a different city or county each meeting to provide an update on public transportation needs and efforts.
 Adjust or add service to connect residents to grocery stores in order to address food desert issues in north Killeen and east Temple High HCTD Leadership Define food desert boundaries in both cities to create target locations for potential fixed-route service.
 Revive conversations with private business representatives to explore appetite for funding transit services.
-Provide new service to Industrial Blvd./Wendland Rd. industrial corridor in northern Temple High HCTD Leadership Meet with business owners in northern Temple industrial corridor to better understand home-to- work trip origin data and travel mode preference data for current and prospective employees. - Based on user feedback, develop public transportation scenarios that include fixed-route transit service, carpool and vanpool, and private shuttle service program options.
-Explore public-private partnerships (P3s) and employer-subsidized transportation opportunities by engaging with representatives from the northern Temple industrial area, hospitals, universities, Fort Hood, grocery stores, and other partners for which High HCTD Leadership - Conduct a review of desired public transportation service improvements to identify those which would directly or indirectly benefit regional partners, such as business owners or large campus institutions, including Fort Hood. documented service gaps exist Meet with regional partners to gauge interest in their supporting public transportation investments.
+Provide new service to Industrial Blvd./Wendland Rd. industrial corridor in northern Temple High HCTD Leadership - Meet with business owners in northern Temple industrial corridor to better understand home-to-work trip origin data and travel mode preference data for current and prospective employees. - Based on user feedback, develop public transportation scenarios that include fixed-route transit service, carpool and vanpool, and private shuttle service program options.
+Explore public-private partnerships (P3s) and employer-subsidized transportation opportunities by engaging with representatives from the northern Temple industrial area, hospitals, universities, Fort Hood, grocery stores, and other partners for which documented service gaps exist High HCTD Leadership - Conduct a review of desired public transportation service improvements to identify those which would directly or indirectly benefit regional partners, such as business owners or large campus institutions, including Fort Hood. - Meet with regional partners to gauge interest in their supporting public transportation investments.
 Identify opportunities for direct funding, other resource sharing, or strategic partnership on grant applications.
-Establish regular communications between cities, counties, chambers of commerce, CTCOG, KTMPO, The HOP, Fort Hood, and other regional stakeholders High CTRTAG Director Identify relevant points of contact from each city, county, and other regional stakeholder in the CTCOG region that should receive public transportation information and requests. - Send summaries of CTRTAG meetings and other regional public transportation coordination meetings to regional points of contact.
-Hold an annual Transportation Summit, similar to the one in 2019, to identify issues and find solutions related to regional transportation needs High United Way of Central Texas Leadership - Identify a recurring time of year and meeting space that can accommodate desired Transportation Summit activities.
-Develop a comprehensive list of stakeholders to invite (see Recommendation 4a). - As part of each summit, dedicate time to review progress on regional priorities related to public transportation, including those in this table.
+Deploy a flex-route service at targeted times of day and geographic areas to accommodate the first- and last-mile transportation needs of seniors and students High HCTD Leadership Prepare operating and capital cost estimates and identify potential funding partners for each flex-route zone.
+Implement service improvements as funding allows.
+Establish regular communications between cities, counties, chambers of commerce, CTCOG, KTMPO, The HOP, Fort Hood, and other regional stakeholders High CTRTAG Director Identify relevant points of contact from each city, county, and other regional stakeholder in the CTCOG region that should receive public transportation information and requests.
+Send summaries of CTRTAG meetings and other regional public transportation coordination meetings to regional points of contact.
+Hold an annual Transportation Summit, similar to the one in 2019, to identify issues and find solutions related to regional transportation needs High United Way of Central Texas Leadership Identify a recurring time of year and meeting space that can accommodate desired Transportation Summit activities.
+Develop a comprehensive list of stakeholders to invite (see Recommendation 4a).
+As part of each summit, dedicate time to review progress on regional priorities related to public transportation, including those in this table.